-- Tables are consecutively numbered with Arabic numerals in the order they are first cited in the manuscript text (i.e. Table 1, Table 2, etc.). - Tables must be cell-based and thus should be created using the "Table object" in the word processing program.
+- Tables are consecutively numbered with Arabic numerals in the order they are first cited in the manuscript text (i.e. Table 1, Table 2, etc.). - Tables must be cell-based and thus should be created using the "Table object" in MS Word.
 This ensures that columns of data are kept aligned when the file is sent electronically for review.
-It is not allowed to generate columns by simply separating the text with tabs. - Line returns and tabs should not be used within the cells. - Above each table a sequential bold typed Arabic table number must be provided followed by a short and concise title after a colon. - All table columns must have a short and self-explanatory heading. - Footnotes should be typed below the table using low case letter designations.
+It is not allowed to generate columns by simply separating the text with tabs. - Line returns and tabs should not be used within the cells. - Above each table a sequential bold typed Arabic table number must be provided followed by a short and concise title after a colon. - All table columns must have a short and self-explanatory heading. - Footnotes should be typed below the table using lower case letter designations.
 They should be referenced in the table with lower case superscript letters.
 The sequence of letters should proceed by row rather than by column.
-An explanation of all non-standard abbreviations used in a table as well as additional descriptive information to the table content must be given in a footnote.
-If a reference is cited in a table, the reference number should also be given in a footnote. - Each table must fit a width of 8.2 cm (single column) or 16.8 cm (double column) and should be prepared accordingly. - Individual compounds must be numbered with boldface Arabic numerals in the order in which the compounds are first mentioned in the text.
+An explanation of all non-standard abbreviations used in a table as well as additional descriptive information to the table content must be given in a footnote. - Each table must fit a width of 8.0 cm (single column) or 16.0 cm (double column) and should be prepared accordingly. - Individual compounds must be numbered with boldface Arabic numerals in the order in which the compounds are first mentioned in the text.
 Boldface lower case letters may be added to distinguish compounds that differ only in the identity of substituents. - Color and shading should not be used.